 Here at Worldwide Relocations, we cover every aspect of your move to help make your transition to Thailand as smooth as possible.
-Our experts are on hand to ensure you obtain a business visa before coming to Thailand, and will guide you through every step of the process to get your work permit, re-entry permits and extend your visa once you arrive.
+Our experts are on hand to ensure you obtain a business visa before coming to Thailand and will guide you through every step of the process to get your work permit, re-entry permits and extend your visa once you arrive.
 If you want to get your visa right the first time, give us a call.
-We’re here to help.
+We are here to help.

 In order to legally work in Thailand there are three main steps:

 - Obtain a 90 day Non-Immigrant B visa prior to your arrival in Thailand

 - Once you arrive in Thailand, you need to apply for a work permit

 - Once your work permit is granted, you need to apply to extend your 90 day Non-Immigrant B visa to 12 months